telerik/fiddler-jam-docs/fj-extension/capture-options.md

 ## Using DOM Video

 The **Use DOM Video** option (combined with active [**Capture Video** option](#capturing-videos)), changes the video format from pixel-perfect to DOM format.
 The main benefit of the DOM format is that it doesn't require explicit permission from the user.
+The DOM recording can also be cut so the user can [submit only a portion of the recorded video]({%slug fj-link-options%}#submitting-video-duration)

 ## Capturing Screenshots